 When applying to become an international student, you may need to take one of the IELTS tests to support your application to study abroad.
 The International Language Testing System (IELTS) is the world’s most popular English language test worldwide.
 The assessment includes listening, reading, writing and speaking.

-Don’t worry though, the British Council has free online courses and resources to help you prepare for your test.
-These tests are a completely normal process for any type of global migration.
+Don’t worry; the British Council has free online courses and resources to help you prepare for your test.
+These tests are a completely normal process for any global migration.
 They will ensure your English is at a standard which means you’ll not only succeed in your course but will also feel more comfortable integrating into UK culture and your local community.